Gravitational Atoms from Topological Stars: The normal mode spectrum of Topological Stars

 where

-One can distinguish two regimes, depending on whether the roots of $\hat{Q}'(\tilde{r})$, $\tilde{r}_{min,max}$, are real or not:
+One can distinguish two regimes, depending on whether the roots of $\hat{Q}'(\tilde{r})$, $\tilde{r}_{\rm min,max}$, are real or not:

-The case $\Lambda < \Lambda_{-}$ corresponds to a low angular momentum regime (recall $\Lambda=\ell(\ell+1)-(N/2)^{2}$).
-In that case, given a bound mode with energy $\epsilon$ (necessarily negative), there is a unique classically-allowed region where the mode can localize, which extends from the TS center $\tilde{r}=1$ to the turning point $r_{turn}$ where $\hat{Q}(r_{turn})=0$.
+The case $\Lambda < \Lambda_{-}$ corresponds to a low angular momentum regime: recall that $\Lambda=\ell(\ell+1)-(N/2)^{2}$.
+In this case, given a bound mode with energy $\epsilon$ (necessarily negative), there is a unique classically allowed region where the mode can be localized, which extends from the TS center $\tilde{r}=1$ to the turning point $r_{\rm turn}$ where $\hat{Q}(r_{\rm turn})=0$.
 The case $\Lambda \geq \Lambda_{-}$ is instead a moderate or large angular momentum regime, where a bound mode with energy $\epsilon$ can see either one, or two classically allowed regions disconnected by a centrifugal barrier.
-Such regions may contain the star's center, or may be disconnected from it and centered instead around $\tilde{r}_{max}$.
-We notice that $\tilde{r}_{max}$, whenever real, always lies outside the ISCO $\tilde{r}_{max}>\tilde{r}_{ISCO}=3/\eta$, whereas $\tilde{r}_{min}$, which always satisfies $0<\tilde{r}_{min}\leq \tilde{r}_{max}$, may even be outside the spacetime domain, $\tilde{r}_{min}<1$.
-After these observations, we can establish the following classification based on the classically-allowed regions that modes enjoy, and their positions relative to the ISCO: \begin{itemize} \item \textbf{TS modes}: only one classically allowed region whose maximum depth is within the ISCO. \item \textbf{Mixed modes}: two classically allowed regions. \item \textbf{Cloud modes}: only one classically allowed region, whose maximum depth is outside the ISCO. \end{itemize} This classification is illustrated schematically in Fig \ref{Fig:Classification}.
+Such regions may contain the star's center, or may be disconnected from it and centered instead around $\tilde{r}_{\rm max}$.
+We notice that $\tilde{r}_{\rm max}$, whenever real, always lies outside the ISCO, $\tilde{r}_{\rm max}>\tilde{r}_{\rm ISCO}=3/\eta$, whereas $\tilde{r}_{\rm min}$, which always satisfies $0<\tilde{r}_{\rm min}\leq \tilde{r}_{\rm max}$, may even be outside the spacetime domain, $\tilde{r}_{\rm min}<1$.
+After these observations, we can establish the following classification based on the classically allowed regions for the modes, and their positions relative to the ISCO: \begin{itemize} \item \textbf{TS modes}: only one classically allowed region whose maximum depth is within the ISCO. \item \textbf{Mixed modes}: two classically allowed regions. \item \textbf{Cloud modes}: only one classically allowed region, whose maximum depth is outside the ISCO. \end{itemize} This classification is illustrated schematically in Fig.~\ref{Fig:Classification}.

 Next, we describe in full detail where all types of modes exist in the parameter space.
 To this end, we introduce a quantity that is better suited for the upcoming analysis: